mithra62/ee_debug_toolbar/README.md

 2. PHP >= 7.4
 3. Extensions Enabled

 ## Installation for ExpressionEngine <= 7.3.15

-> Note that this is dependent on a pending [Pull Request](https://github.com/ExpressionEngine/ExpressionEngine/pull/3893) that'll implement the needed hook.
-For now, and previous versions of ExpressionEngine that don't have the hook, you'll have to modify your installation in a very minor manner.

-For this build, you'll have to manually add the below hook call to ExpressionEngine:
+You'll have to manually add the below hook call to ExpressionEngine:

 `system/ee/legacy/core/Output.php:276` within the `_display()` method.